survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 ]);
 ```

-The setup is more resource intensive than the default but it is worth trying out.
+The setup is more resource intensive than the default but it's worth trying out.

 T> There are more details in *webpack-dev-server* issue [#155](https://github.com/webpack/webpack-dev-server/issues/155).